AICoE/log-anomaly-detector/README.md

 ### Training

 `anomaly_detector.train()` retrieves data from backend storage, converts it into vector representation using Gensim Word2Vec and stores the W2V model to disk.
-Next step is Self-Oragnizing Map training, once the model is trained, it is also stored to disk for furter use in `infer()`.
+Next step is Self-Organizing Map training, once the model is trained, it is also stored to disk for further use in `infer()`.

 ### Inference